 - Career Guidance Washington: 10-10 Course Registration.
-Lesson plan and handouts designed to review academic progress toward graduation and postsecondary admission, plan for coursework and activities for next year, and register for next year's courses. - Family Newsletter: Dual Credit (Word).
-Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school.
+Lesson plans and handouts are designed to review academic progress toward graduation and postsecondary admission, plan for coursework and activities for next year, and register for next year's courses. - Family Newsletter: Dual Credit (Word).
+Templates with college readiness and financial aid information for grades 7-12.
+Just add your school logo, events, and contact information to customize for your school.

-- Welcome everyone.
+- Welcome, everyone.

-- Introductions.
-Introduce yourself and other presenters/team members.
+- Introductions: Please introduce yourself and other presenters and team members.

-- Provide overview of workshop.
+- Provide an overview of the workshop.

 - Review what we mean when we say "college".

 - Present the Dual Credit PowerPoint.

 - Allow time for questions.

 - Optional Activity: Adapt Career Guidance Washington 10.10 Course Registration lesson.
 Have students and families explore options and make a plan.

 - Adjourn